Semantic Web: History

 The term was coined by Tim Berners-Lee for a web of data (or data web) that can be processed by machines—that is, one in which much of the meaning is machine-readable.
 While its critics have questioned its feasibility, proponents argue that applications in library and information science, industry, biology and human sciences research have already proven the validity of the original concept.

+The idea of adding semantics to the Web predates the term itself.
+Berners-Lee discussed the need for semantics in the Web at the first International World Wide Web Conference in 1994.
+In 1998, he published a design document titled "Semantic Web Road map", outlining the architecture for a web of machine-processable data.
+The first patent for the creation of a semantic web was filed by Amit Sheth et al. on 30 October 2001.

 Berners-Lee originally expressed his vision of the Semantic Web in 1999 as follows:

 I have a dream for the Web [in which computers] become capable of analyzing all the data on the Web – the content, links, and transactions between people and computers.
 A "Semantic Web", which makes this possible, has yet to emerge, but when it does, the day-to-day mechanisms of trade, bureaucracy and our daily lives will be handled by machines talking to machines.
 The "intelligent agents" people have touted for ages will finally materialize.

 The 2001 Scientific American article by Berners-Lee, Hendler, and Lassila described an expected evolution of the existing Web to a Semantic Web.
 In 2006, Berners-Lee and colleagues stated that: "This simple idea…remains largely unrealized".

 In 2013, more than four million Web domains (out of roughly 250 million total) contained Semantic Web markup.